Ron Nevison

 Ron Nevison is an American record producer and audio engineer.
 He started his career in the early 1970s as an engineer on Quadrophenia by the Who and Bad Company's debut album.
 He eventually became a producer, working with artists including Meat Loaf, The Babys, Led Zeppelin, Ozzy Osbourne, UFO, Michael Schenker Group, Survivor, Jefferson Starship, Thin Lizzy, Kiss, Europe, Chicago, Grand Funk Railroad, Heart, and Damn Yankees among many others.

-Career Overview
+Career overview

 Nevison's first work was as an engineer for the Who's Quadrophenia.
 From there, he did engineering work on the first three albums by Bad Company.
 He produced and engineered the Nightlife album by Thin Lizzy.
 In 1974, he engineered Led Zeppelin's Physical Graffiti.

 Nevison also worked with Ozzy Osbourne on The Ultimate Sin, Shooting Star on Silent Scream, Kiss on Crazy Nights and both Damn Yankees albums.

-Nevison has been recognized four times as Billboard Magazine's Top-5 Producer of the Year and has been nominated for several Grammys.
+Nevison has been recognized four times as Billboards Top-5 Producer of the Year and has been nominated for several Grammy Awards.